About this semester in (post?-)Corona times

 About this (and other) channels

 There is a number of channels for ``information exchange’’ for the lecture.
 If there will be physical lectures, which is unclear, of course one can just ask during the lectures; the direct way is often the best.
 The situation, however, is still fragile.
-The university has bought some digital communication ``solutions’’, like mattermost and padlet (not to forget canvas).
+The university has bought some digital communication ``solutions’’, like discourse (formerly AKA astro-discourse, as it was originally hosted by the astro-physicists).

 They are intended to facilitate discussions and exchange between the lecturer and students, or also among participants.
 That’s a good idea.

 How useful those platforms are depends largely on the course’s participants.
 Last two or three semesters, the usefulness (I think) was low to moderate, at best.
 I don’t even know if people did read things I posted there.
-There was very little feedback, and no discussion, so I did not have the impression, those platform were much used as information source, let alone for communication.
 Let’s see how it works this semester.
 Ay any rate, I won’t use those channels for official announcements.
 I can encourage to look at those things, if one finds it useful it’s fine, but it’s not mandatory.

-Also posts like this welcome post are not official (administrative) course information.
+Posts like this welcome post are not official (administrative) course information.
 I plan to use this channel mostly for writing additional remarks concerning the content of the lecture, for instance background, perhaps clarifying questions that came during the lecture.
-I won’t use padlet or mattermost for longer texts, since I don’t want to type lengthy things into their web forms, and who knows, if next semester, there will be a new tools, and the information is gone, or needs to be ``ported’’.
+I won’t use discourse for longer texts, since I don’t want to type lengthy things into those web forms, and who knows, if next semester, there will be new tools (in the previous years, we have seen piazza, padlet, mattermost and then astro-discourse and discourse) and the information is gone, or needs to be ``ported’’.
+[Mattermost still exists, but I prefer discourse].

 For official announcements (like ``change of date for the exam’’ or ``lecture cancelled’’, whatever) from my side about things that you should be aware of, I will use the